Fixing Expert

 attach binding material

-There are various methods by which you can attach the binding material to the carpet edges i.e. sewing, double-side tape, adhesive, hot glue, etc. If you pick sewing to attach the binding material, you’ll have to put some additional effort into the work.
+There are various methods by which you can attach the binding material to the carpet edges, i.e., sewing, double-sided tape, adhesive, and hot glue.
+If you choose to sew the binding material, you’ll have to put some additional effort into the work.

-Besides, sewing is mostly used for top-stitching fabric binding materials and not standard options.
-While using double-sided tape for the attachment and secured with hot glue, in the end, is a hassle-free task.
+Besides, sewing is mostly used for top-stitching fabric binding materials and is not a standard option.
+While using double-sided tape for the attachment and securing it with hot glue, it is a hassle-free task.
 We’ve explained the process for double-sided tape attachment below.

 • Keep the binding material strip in your hand and place it near the top edge of the carpet.